FAMILIAR-project/HackOurLanguages-SIF/README.md

     * design your concrete syntax of your DSL with Xtext
     * prepare presentation of the result for Oct.
 3

- * Program & Model Transformations: the Case of Xtend (MA, 29 september)
+ * Program & Model Transformations: the Case of Xtend (MA, 29 september + 6 october)
    * slides: `ModelManagement.pdf`
    * intermediate control of the running project